CXwudi/personal-blog-source/content/about/index.en.md

 The blog contains posts related to the following topics:

-1. Vocaloid (Including all vocal synthesizers)
+1. Vocaloid (not limited to virtual singers with Vocaloid systhesis engine)
 2. ACGN (2D world)
 3. Technology & Computer Science
 4. Life